mia-clause/mia-clause.github.io/projects/project-4.md

   <img class="ui image" src="../images/MoM.jpg">

   For my Software Engineering course, we had a group project final.
 Each group had to design and make a functioning meteor app based off a prompt.
-We were able to
+We were able to implement the different topics we learned over the entirety of the course into the project.
+Our specific group of six implemented